Fall Weather

 Norway's far north, reaching from the Vega archipelago to the continent's northernmost mark at North Cape, is a great place to visit between September through December.
 With colors changing earlier here than in the south, you’ll practically have the roads to yourself for leaf peeping after the summer crowds have vanished.

-In Alta and Karasjok, it is possible to see the Northern Lights starting in mid-September, whilst other areas typically start in mid-October.
-Northern Lights Chasing in autumn is actually preferred by the local guides as you will reach places they would not be able to get to in the winter due to the challenging driving conditions the snow can bring.
+In Alta and Karasjok, it's possible to see the northern lights starting in mid-September, while other areas typically start in mid-October.
+Northern lights Chasing in autumn is actually preferred by the local guides as you'll reach places they would not be able to get to in the winter due to the challenging driving conditions the snow can bring.

 Northern Norway Activities

-While it may be tempting to stick to the photogenic Lofoten Islands, or city of Tromsø—the ‘Gateway to the Arctic’ and cultural epicenter of Northern Norway—there is so much more to see.
-You can venture further inland to explore unpopulated plateaus of the inner Finnmark and its wild northeastern coast, or head deep in into the Norwegian heartland and learn about the Sami people.
+While it may be tempting to stick to the photogenic Lofoten Islands or the city of Tromsø—the "Gateway to the Arctic" and cultural epicenter of Northern Norway—there's so much more to see.
+You can venture farther inland to explore unpopulated plateaus of the inner Finnmark and its wild northeastern coast or head deep into the Norwegian heartland and learn about the Sámi people.

 If you do plan on sticking to the Lofoten Islands, this article has more information on off-season activities.